canidlogic/retro/doc/RetroSpec.md

 For instruments that have a non-null parent reference, the channel parameters and the operator parameters for each operator are inherited from the parent instrument.
 The instrument then need only defined those parameters that differ from the inherited values.

 Melodic events inherit their channel, operator zero, and operator one parameters from the instrument they reference.
-Melodic events also have two properties that allow them to optionally change the `F` channel parameter and/or `amp` operator parameter(s).
-The effect is as though a new instrument were derived from the event's instrument, the `F` channel parameter in this new instrument is set to the event's `F` value (if defined), the operator one `amp` parameter in this new instrument is set to the event's `amp` value (if defined), and possibly operator zero also has its `amp` parameter set the same way.
-If the resolved parameter value of the channel `Network` setting at the start of the melodic event is zero, then additive synthesis is in effect and any `amp` value defined in the event sets both of the operator's `amp` parameters.
-Otherwise, if `Network` is one at the start of the melodic event, then FM synthesis is in effect and only operator one (the one directly producing sound) has its `amp` parameter set.
+Melodic events also have a property that allows them to optionally change the `F` channel parameter.
+The effect is as though a new instrument were derived from the event's instrument and the `F` channel parameter in this new instrument is set to the event's `F` value (if defined).

-The `F` and `amp` parameters in melodic events are not technically necessary because you could just define a new instrument for the event.
-However, they can drastically reduce the number of instruments that need to be defined by handling the most frequent cases of altered parameters.
+The `F` property in melodic events is not technically necessary because you could just define a new instrument for the event.
+However, the property drastically reduces the number of instruments that need to be defined since in most compositions the `F` parameter changes very frequently and has many possible values.

-Each melodic event also implies that the key-down flag for whichever channel it is assigned to should be turned on at the start of the event, left on for the audible duration, and turned off for the remaining reserved duration.
+Each melodic event implies that the key-down flag for whichever channel it is assigned to should be turned on at the start of the event, left on for the audible duration, and turned off for the remaining reserved duration.

 ### Rhythm events

 Rhythm events must select one of the five percussion instruments: bass drum, snare drum, tom-tom, cymbal, or hi-hat.
 A rhythm event therefore contains an offset, reserved duration, and audible duration measured in cycles, and a selection of one of the five percussion instruments.

-Each rhythm event also implies that the rhythm mode flag should be turned on for the whole reserved duration of the event, and that the selected percussion instrument flag should be turned on at the start of the event, kept on through the audible duration of the event, and turned off for the remaining reserved duration.
+Each rhythm event implies that the rhythm mode flag should be turned on for the whole reserved duration of the event, and that the selected percussion instrument flag should be turned on at the start of the event, kept on through the audible duration of the event, and turned off for the remaining reserved duration.

 Rhythm events do not include parameter values.
 Instead, the pseudo-channels R0, R1, and R2 determine the channel and operator settings that are used for channels 6, 7, and 8 while the rhythm mode flag is set.

 ## Event scheduling

 OPL2 hardware has a limited number of channels, so there can only be a certain number of events happening simultaneously.
-For purposes of determining whether two events are simultaneous, the reserved duration is included.
+For purposes of determining whether two events are simultaneous, the whole reserved duration is included.
 That is, two events may overlap and be considered simultaneous even if they are not producing sound at the same time.

 The following limits apply to scheduling simultaneous events:

-**Scheduling Rule #1:**  There can be at most nine simultaneous melodic events.
+- **Scheduling Rule #1:**  There can be at most nine simultaneous melodic events.

-**Scheduling Rule #2:**  There can be at most six melodic events simultaneous with a rhythm event.
+- **Scheduling Rule #2:**  There can be at most six melodic events simultaneous with a rhythm event.

-**Scheduling Rule #3:**  No two rhythm events for the same percussion instrument may be simultaneous.
+- **Scheduling Rule #3:**  No two rhythm events for the same percussion instrument may be simultaneous.
 However, rhythm events for different percussion instruments may be simultaneous in any combination.

 If the scheduling rules are not obeyed, Retro will always fail with an error.
 For example, there is no way to have ten simultaneous melodic events on the OPL2 because there are only nine channels.

 However, even if all the scheduling rules are obeyed, Retro may still sometimes fail with an error due to scheduling.
 This happens in certain edge cases where seven or more melodic events are simultaneous shortly before rhythm mode is activated.
-If there is a lot of complex overlap between the seven or more melodic events, then Retro may not be able to figure out how to assign these events to channels such that channels 6, 7, and 8 are free when rhythm mode is activated, which would violate Consistency Rule #2.
+If there is a lot of complex overlap between the seven or more melodic events, then Retro may not be able to figure out how to assign these events to channels such that channels 6, 7, and 8 are free when rhythm mode is activated.

 To avoid these edge cases in scheduling, avoid having more than six melodic events leading up to the start of a rhythm block.
 If you include a _synchronization point_ before the rhythm block starts, and you do not use more than six melodic voices after the synchronization point until the start of the rhythm block, then it is guaranteed there will be no scheduling error.
 A synchronization point is a cycle _t_ such that every melodic event that overlaps _t_ is on the last cycle of its reserved duration at _t_.
 A cycle _t_ which no melodic events overlap also qualifies as a synchronization point.

 ## Graphs

-Global, channel, and operator parameter values may either be integer values or _graphs._  A graph allows the value of a parameter to change over time.
+Global, channel, and operator parameter values may either be integer values or **graphs.**  A graph allows the value of a parameter to change over time.
 The same graph object may be shared across multiple parameter.

 There are two kinds of graphs:  **base graphs** and **derived graphs.**  Base graphs are a complete, standalone definition of a graph.
 Derived graphs reference another graph and are identical to the referenced graph, except each graph value produced by the referenced graph is adjusted as it passes through the derived graph.